MechanisM/Tofu/README.md

 ![status](http://stillmaintained.com/AlexBio/Tofu.png)

-**Tofu** is a framework for building web application in C with as minimal effort as possible, allowing simple web applications to be created rapidly and with few lines of C code.
+**Tofu** is a framework for building web applications in C with as minimal effort as possible, allowing simple web applications to be created rapidly and with few lines of C code.